-In this post I want to share a nourishing, gentle yoga sequence for painful periods.
+In this post I want to share how to practice yoga for period cramp relief.
 Practicing yoga can be very supportive for women during menstruation.
-Yoga relaxes the body-mind, reducing tension which can cause cramps, lower back pain and headaches during your period.
-However, it’s better to allow your body a break from exercise for a few days during your period.
-This includes any intense yoga practice!
+Gentle movement relaxes the body reducing tension which can cause pelvic and lower back pain during your period.
+However, it’s better to allow your body a break from intense exercise for a few days during your period.
+This includes some yoga postures and styles.

 Active forms of yoga such as vinyasa or ashtanga can be depleting during your period.
-Instead, choose a more gentle, restorative yoga practice.
-At least during your first couple of bleeding days or until your flow is less heavy.
-A yoga sequence for painful periods is a much better way to support your body during this time.
+Instead, choose a more gentle, restorative yoga for period cramp relief.
+This is recommended at least during your first couple of bleeding days or until your flow is less heavy.
+A gentle yoga sequence is a much better way to support your body if you experience painful periods.
 Instead of depleting your energy further, this will help to to relieve period cramps and help you to feel better.

 Yoga poses to avoid during your period

-I also recommended to avoid strong standing poses, inversions and backbends during your period.
-A yoga sequence for painful periods includes lot’s of restful, supported postures, hip openers and forward folds.
+Ana Davis, author of moving with the moon, recommends to avoid strong standing poses, inversions and backbends during menstruation.
+These yoga poses can make menstrual cramps worse and lead to fatigue.
+The best yoga for period cramp relief includes lot’s of restful, supported postures, hip openers and forward folds.
 This will support your body’s natural rhythms and energy flows.
 Why?

 - Standing poses can be strenuous on the body.
 They may leave you feeling more fatigued during this natural time of rest and rejuvenation